-In June 1996 Sven Jürgenson became Estonia's first ambassador to Turkey after the restoration of independence; he resided in Tallinn.
+In June 1996, Sven Jürgenson became Estonia's first ambassador to Turkey after the restoration of independence; he resided in Tallinn.
 In February 2001, the Estonian Embassy in Ankara was opened.
-The current Estonian ambassador to Turkey, Marin Mõttus, presented her credentials to Turkish President Recep Tayyip Erdoğan on 15 June 2016.
+The current Estonian ambassador to Turkey, Annely Kolk, presented her credentials to President Recep Tayyip Erdoğan on October 3, 2019.

-Estonia currently has five honorary consulates in Turkey.
-The first was opened on 2 August 2001 in Istanbul.
-The honorary consul is Tuncay Özilhan whose consulate area are the regions of Istanbul and Marmara.
+Estonia currently has five offices of honorary consul in Turkey.
+The first was opened on 2 August 2001 in Istanbul, where the honorary consul is Tuncay Özilhan whose consulate area are the regions of Istanbul and Marmara.
 On 4 October 2002 an honorary consulate was opened in the resort city of Anatalya, where the honorary consul is Ethem Okudur.
 On 8 June 2010 Minister of Culture Laine Jänes opened the honorary consulate in the city of Bursa, where the honorary consul is Barış Kaya.
-On 4 July 2013 the honorary consulate in Trabzon was officially opened; the honorary consul in Zeyyat Kafkas.
-In June of 2014, festivities marked the opening of the fifth honorary consulate in Turkey, in the city of Mersin, where the honorary consul is Mr. Nebil Taşçı.
+On 4 July 2013, the office of honorary consul in Trabzon was officially opened; the honorary consul in Zeyyat Kafkas.
+In June of 2014, festivities marked the opening of the fifth office of honorary consul in Turkey, in the city of Mersin, where the honorary consul is Nebil Taşçı.

-On 10 June 2003, the X composition of the Estonian Riigikogu founded th Estonia-Turkey parliamentary group, which was chaired by Evelyn Sepp in the XI Riigikogu.
-In the parliament's current, XIII Riigikogu, the Estonia-Turkey Friendship Group has 8 members and is chaired by Ivari Padar from the Social Democratic Party.
+On 10 June 2003, the X composition of the Estonian Riigikogu founded the Estonia-Turkey parliamentary group, which was chaired by Evelyn Sepp in the XI Riigikogu.
+Currently, the Estonia-Turkey parliamentary group has 9 members and is chaired by Mihhail Korb.

-In the Turkish National Assembly, a Turkey-Estonia Friendship Group was founded on 6 March 2016, which is led by Mr. Kasim Bostan.
+In the Turkish National Assembly, a Turkey-Estonia Friendship Group was founded on 6 March 2016, which is currently led by Mr. Yusuf Ziya Yilmaz.